vallejoj/WorkshopTemplate/LabGuide200.md

 # Lab 200 - Adding Update and Edit Pages to the Web Application

-Updated: July 16, 2018

 ## Introduction

-This is the second of several labs that are part of the **Oracle Autonomous Visual Builder Cloud Service workshop.** This lab will walk you through adding pages to your application for adding data and editing data.
+ This lab will walk you through adding pages to your application, adding data and editing data inside the Visual Builder Cloud Service.

-**_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives